Estate Administration Services

 Estate tax returns tend to be very complicated.
 There are exhibits and disclosures required by the IRS to ensure proper compliance.
 Whether you’re the executor, personal representative or trustee, our estate team can help you with planning and other issues that need to be addressed before the filing deadline.
 They will work with all of your advisors, such as attorneys, financial advisors and corporate trustees, to ensure all the necessary information is gathered and reported properly.

 An estate worth more than $5.45 million is required to file the new Form 8971 reporting the final value of property transferred to beneficiaries upon the decedent’s death.
 If you are the executor of the estate, our professionals can prepare these forms for you.
 Or, if you are a beneficiary, they can help you understand what the form means for you.

-Whether you’re transferring assets to your new “family” trust or you are a trustee of a trust that requires you to divide the assets into different “pots” or sub-trusts, our professionals can help you identify assets to fund the trusts, assist with transferring ownership and other decisions that may need to be made including:
+Whether you’re transferring assets to your new “family” trust or you are a trustee of a trust that requires you to divide the assets into different “pots” or sub-trusts, our professionals provide trust funding services that can help you identify assets to fund the trusts, assist with transferring ownership and other decisions that may need to be made including: